mattermost/docs/source/about/self-hosted-subscriptions.rst

 Add more users to your subscription
 -----------------------------------

-From Mattermost v7.7, you can add additional users to your subscription via the `Customer Portal page <https://customers.mattermost.com>`__.
+If you have a self-hosted license in the Customer Portal, you can add additional users to your subscription via the `Customer Portal page <https://customers.mattermost.com>`__.

 1. Select **Purchase additional seats**.
 2. Enter your account and billing details.